 They live to explore backgrounds, languages, history, and cultures of the Bible.
 Knowing so much, somehow, they miss the point of it all.
 They miss the relationship with Jesus Christ!
 Category B people usually can’t even get victory over a cigar, so I don’t worry about them much.

 I’m not finished!
 One more category!

 Then there is category “C”… the folks who will grumble: “I spend time with God my own way”.
 But, they know they are lazy, inconsistent, and even trifling about their relationship with God’s Word.
 Easily distracted – they won’t make it.

-Most of them are so busy working at the church to serve God; they don’t even know the “God of the church” in which they labor!
+Most of them are so busy working at the church to serve God; that they don’t even know the “God of the church” in which they labor!
 Think about that.

 I’ll tell ya.
-Full-disclosure – most of my Christian life has leaned in this direction.
+Full disclosure – most of my Christian life has leaned in this direction.
 Yeah.
 I’m better now, but this has been my “m-o.”

-You might hear them cynically mutter something like “it doesn’t take all that” and then retire to their self-righteous comforts.
+You might hear them cynically mutter something like “It doesn’t take all that” and then retire to their self-righteous comforts.
 Ouch.
 Each word I type feels like a pin sticking into my brain.

 No harm can be done when thousands (or millions) of God’s people unify and seek Him.